Alberta police chiefs organized support for UCP election campaign

 The press conference held after the Recovery Capital Conference panel made a splash among local media, which largely opted for uncritical repeating of police talking points without providing counter-arguments.

-While the un-bylined Canadian Press article reprinted by CBC and CityNews failed to make note of the relationship between Chief McFee and the CKSA, Madeline Smith, reporting for the Edmonton Journal, did note the relationship and even discussed the protest.
-Mark Villani at CTV Calgary and Aryn Toombs at LiveWire Calgary noted the relationship between McFee and the CKSA, but provided little in the way of context or counter-argument.
+While the un-bylined Canadian Press article reprinted by CBC and CityNews failed to make note of the relationship between Chief McFee and the CSKA, Madeline Smith, reporting for the Edmonton Journal, did note the relationship and even discussed the protest.
+Mark Villani at CTV Calgary and Aryn Toombs at LiveWire Calgary noted the relationship between McFee and the CSKA, but provided little in the way of context or counter-argument.

 Madeline Smith included coverage of the protest outside Recovery Capital Conference in her Edmonton Journal story on the AACP's decriminalization announcement, while other outlets almost exclusively repeated police and Alberta government talking points.
 Photo: Gavin Young/Postmedia